How to Balance a Ceiling Fan

-In order to be stable, a ceiling fan has to be installed on the correct ceiling mount: a fan-rated electrical box mounted to an adjustable fan brace or a 2x4 cross beam with lag screws.
+In order to be stable, a ceiling fan has to be installed on the correct ceiling mount: either on a fan-rated electrical box mounted to an adjustable fan brace or to a 2 x 4 cross beam with lag screws.
 An electrical box that is designed for light fixtures only cannot support the added weight of the fan, and it will eventually loosen; the wobble you see may be a precursor to the fan giving way and crashing down.

 You can usually loosen the bracket housing and take a look at how the fan is attached from the underside.
 You should be able to read the label on the electrical box and see the heads of the hex bolts attached to a wood or metal brace.
 Wiggle the bracket and tighten it up if it wiggles.
 Next, begin to look for loose fasteners in the other parts of the fan.